-The last full week of January (January 23-29, 2017) is National Drug & Alcohol Facts Week (NDAFW) and the theme is “Shatter the Myths.”
+The last full week of January (January 23-29, 2017) is National Drug and Alcohol Facts Week (NDAFW) and the theme is “Shatter the Myths.”
 Beyond sorting out fact and fiction, myth from reality, we have a guide for parents, teachers, and supporters of young people, for educating teens and advocating for healthy choices.

 The teenage years have always been a time awkwardly poised between childhood and adulthood: old enough to make decisions and want independence, young enough to get confused by life’s choices or succumb to peer pressure.
 Adolescence can also come with a certain short-sightedness: where today’s friends and life decisions feel dauntingly permanent in nature.